-There are mainly two ways Various members of our community have suggested different approaches as explained below.
-Keep in mind that none these have been certified to configure Atomikos and Tomcat. work (in fact, most of them have glitches that expose risks concerning recovery of pending transactions).
+Various members of our community have suggested different approaches as explained below.
+Keep in mind that none of these have been certified to work (in fact, most of them have glitches that expose risks concerning recovery of pending transactions).

 You can get Atomikos running locally inside your web application.
 In this case you have multiple web applications the transaction manager will be replicated and need to access its own transaction logs.

 See Tomcat 5.5 self-contained WAR to know how to configure this.
 Those guidelines are also valid for Tomcat 6.